2023 CCO Metrics Methodology

 The Oregon Health Authority (OHA) Coordinated Care Organization (CCO) Incentive Metrics Program uses quality health metrics to demonstrate how well CCOs are improving the health of the communities they serve.
 Incentive metrics are integral to the success of the CCO model, encouraging health plans and their provider partners to develop innovative approaches to serve Oregon Health Plan members.
 These metrics measure quality of care, access to care, and health outcomes for individuals enrolled in CCOs.
 OHA develops the measures and awards funds from the quality pool to CCOs based on their annual performance on the measures.
 Each CCO establishes the methodology for distributing the incentive funds to participating providers.

-If you have any questions, please contact Advanced Health’s provider relations team at (phone number) or email (email)
+If you have any questions, please contact Advanced Health’s Quality team.

 Thank you for your partnership in helping our members stay healthy.